 One of the many topics I had the chance to discuss with heads throughout the week was how their schools can build a successful and thriving branding program.
-After much conversation, I boiled it down to ten tenants heads should consider if they want to establish a successful school branding program that positions their school for long-term success.
+After many conversations, I boiled it down to ten tenets heads should consider if they want to establish a successful school branding program that positions their school for long-term success.
 Here they are.

 - First and foremost, you must have both financial and philosophical backing from your board of trustees.
 If those two groups don’t value branding, it will be an uphill battle from the start.